Wisconsin governor’s 400-year veto angers opponents in state with long history of creative cuts

 Wisconsin governors have the most expansive partial veto power in the country because, unlike in other states, they can strike nearly any part of a budget bill.
 That includes wiping out numbers, punctuation and words in spending bills to sometimes create new law that wasn’t the intention of the Legislature.

-That’s exactly what Evers, a Democrat, did on Wednesday with a two-year state budget passed by the Republican-controlled Legislature.

-The Legislature had language in the budget increasing the per pupil spending authority for K-12 public schools by $325 in the 2023-24 and 2024-25 school years.
-Evers, a former state education secretary and public school teacher and administrator before that, vetoed the “20” and the hyphen to make the end date 2425.

-The change means that until a future Legislature and governor undo it, the amount schools can spend through a combination of property taxes and state aid will increase by $325 annually until 2425.
-That’s farther in the future — 402 years — than the United States has been a country — 247 years.
+Evers’ partial veto extends a school funding increase farther in the future — 402 years — than the United States has been a country — 247 years.

 “It’s creative for sure,” said Bill McCoshen, a lobbyist who previously worked under former Gov. Tommy Thompson.